Betty Q. Banker

-Elizabeth Quarrier Banker (6 March 1921 – 7 February 2010) was a neurologist known for her work in pediatric neuropathology.
+Elizabeth Quarrier Banker (6 March 1921 – 7 February 2010) was a neurologist and neuropathologist known for her work in pediatric neuropathology.
 In 1983, she became the first woman to win the Hower Award of the Child Neurology Society.

 Early life

 She was born in New York City and was raised on Long Island.
 After graduating from Ithaca College she became a high school teacher for a few years before attending Albany Medical College.

 Medical training

 Banker did her neurology residency at Boston City Hospital under Derek Denny-Brown (1901-1981), with whom she wrote the paper “Amorphosynthesis from Left Parietal Lesion” published in 1954.

 In 1953, she became a neuropathology resident at Massachusetts General Hospital.
 With neuropathologist Raymond Delacy Adams (1911-2008) and neurologist Maurice Victor (1920-2001), she published papers on muscular dystrophy and multiple myeloma.

 Seminal work in neuropathology

 Spinal muscular atrophy, first described by Johann Hoffmann and Guido Werdnig in the early 1890s, was described both clinically and pathologically by Banker and Randolph Byers.
 They presented their work at the annual meeting of the American Neurological Association in 1960 and published in 1961.
 According to Banker's obituary, the 1961 article “masterfully described the pathology and clinical features of the disease, showed that the outcome varied directly with age at onset, and correctly predicted that the infantile and childhood forms of spinal muscular atrophy and of adult-onset proximal muscle atrophy were facets of the same disease.”